Central Iron Ore Enrichment Works

-Central Iron Ore Enrichment Works (CGOK) specializes in processing and production of raw materials for the steel industry, merchant concentrate with an average Fe content of 65.0% to 68.2% and pellets with an average Fe content of 63.9%.
+Central Iron Ore Enrichment Works (CGZK) specializes in processing and production of raw materials for the steel industry, merchant concentrate with an average Fe content of 65.0% to 68.2% and pellets with an average Fe content of 63.9%.
 It is the only mine in Ukraine, that simultaneously uses open-pit quartzite fields and underground mining.

 Background

-Central GOK was established in 1961 in Kryvyi Rih.
+Central GZK was established in 1961 in Kryvyi Rih.